TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-playwright.md

 The main difference is that rather than using the installed web browser, Playwright [installs its own browser binaries](https://playwright.dev/docs/browsers) built against the upstream open source toolkits used by the main browsers.
 These include Chromium (Chrome and Edge), Webkit (Safari) and Firefox.
 This approach gives Playwright more control over its environment, applying patches where needed to support tighter integration.

-Playwright tests run entirely out of process, driving each browser through an optimized web socket connection.  it can run the same tests against multiple different browsers in parallel.
+Playwright tests run entirely out of process, driving each browser through an optimized web socket connection.
+It can run the same tests against multiple different browsers in parallel.
 Playwright works with the multiple processes used by modern browsers.
 For example, you can write tests that interact with multiple browser tabs and multiple origins.

 There's great support for TypeScript out of the box.
-Like Vite, you can write your tests in TypeScript and Playwright deals with transpilation transparently on demand.
-Your tests can generate native events indistinguishable from a real user, there's an integrated test runner and UI, and many more [features](https://playwright.dev/).
+Like [Vite]({% link _posts/2023-10-23-bootstrapping-vite.md %}), you can write your tests in TypeScript and Playwright deals with transpilation transparently on demand.
+Your tests can generate native events indistinguishable from a real user, there's an integrated test runner and UI, and [much more](https://playwright.dev/).

 # Installation